About the unconference

 • Peer Learning

-This format allows participants to exchange ideas and information deemed most valuable by those in attendance.
+This format, using Open Space Technology, allows participants to exchange ideas and information deemed most valuable by those in attendance.
 Because of this, the agenda for an unconference can go anywhere.
 Rather than traditional conferences, which require heavy up-front planning and rely on predetermined tracks or themes, an unconference allows ideas to flourish and evolve as the day goes by.

 Marketplace of ideas